 Runners are unnecessary and dangerous, especially in the new church.
 No runners are permitted in either church.

-Glitter in any form is not allowed.
-Anyone wearing glitter in makeup or as a decoration for clothing will be asked to leave.
+Glitter in any form is not allowed, not as decoration, in makeup or as decoration on clothing.

 Your wedding photos are important and precious.
 Time should be given to planning them carefully with your photographer prior to your wedding day.
 A poorly informed photographer can ruin your wedding.
 Inform your photographer of the 2 1/2 hour time constraint on your use of the church.
 Flash photography is permitted during the procession into the church at the bride's discretion.
 Only non-flash photographs may be taken during the wedding ceremony.
 The photographer must be discreet and not distract from the ceremony.
 The photographer should be well versed about Catholic sacred space and the reverence expected in our churches.
 In particular, the Blessed Sacrament chapel behind the reredos is not to be entered for photo purposes.
 A list of suggested photographers is available from your wedding coordinator.
 You are not limited to this list.
 However, photographers not on the list are asked to meet with the wedding coordinator prior to the wedding to clarify our expectations.
 Video cameras may also be used, but must be placed unobtrusively in a stationary position.
 No cameras or videos are ever permitted on the sanctuary platform.
 Photos may be taken in the church and on the church grounds before or after the ceremony.
 Please inform your photographer and wedding party that the church is not a studio but a house of worship demanding due proper reverence and respect.
 A photographer’s formal portrait session can be quite time consuming.
 Since only 2 1/2 hours are allocated for each wedding, and to prevent conflict with events scheduled after your wedding, consider taking your formal portraits before the ceremony.
 Your photographer will appreciate it, and it will also help you begin your ceremony on time and arrive at your reception in a timely fashion.
 Please remember to observe proper reverence whenever you are in the church.